 Partnering with us to devise a multi-channel attribution model for your organization helps you adopt a progressive approach with continuous guidance and support from experts to guarantee the basic adequacy of the model.
 Request a free proposal to get started.

 1. Multi-Channel Marketing Attribution Only Benefits B2C Companies

-For years now, multi channel marketing attribution was only associated with B2C firms and their campaigns aimed at retaining customers.
-Though B2B businesses have been slow to realize its true potential, almost all leading B2B companies today have incorporated multi touch marketing attribution into their marketing models.
+For years now, multi-channel marketing attribution was only associated with B2C firms and their campaigns aimed at retaining customers.
+Though B2B businesses have been slow to realize their true potential, almost all leading B2B companies today have incorporated multi-touch marketing attribution into their marketing models.
 And despite facing greater challenges when compared to B2C companies, B2B companies are placing no less importance on attribution.
 In fact, justifying marketing costs and calculating ROI was a major challenge faced by B2B business leaders globally.

 Analyzing huge volumes of customer data generated from several touchpoints is quite a big challenge.
-Speak to an expert to learn how we can help you tackle this challenge.
+Speak with an expert to learn how we can help you tackle this challenge.